 Port forwarding is automatically stopped when your OpenShift Online connection closes; this includes closing the IDE or changing workspaces.
-You must enable port forwarding every time you reconnect to OpenShift Online from the IDE.
+You must enable port forwarding

 To enable port forwarding, complete the following steps:

 - 1. In the OpenShift Explorer view, right-click {application name} and click Port Forwarding. - 2.
 In the Application port forwarding window, click Start All.
 Ensure the Status value shows Started for the debug ports and click OK to close the Application port forwarding window.